 Side effects of radiotherapy can be short or long term.
 Short term side effects such as tiredness will improve a few weeks after treatment.
 But long term effects can continue on for a lot longer and sometimes might be permanent.
 Your doctor will discuss this with you before you start treatment.

-It's important to remember that you only have side effects in the area you are receiving radiotherapy to.
+It's important to remember that you only have side effects in the area you are having radiotherapy to.
 Your doctor, specialist nurse or radiographer will help you to manage any side effects you have.